 You have a headlight flight system that’s going to allow you to man this even when it’s out of view.
-While this drone model comes with minimalist features, you’re paying a minimalist price point, as well.
+While Syma X5A-1 Explorers Quadcopter comes with minimalist features, you’re paying a minimalist price point, as well.
 Utilize every aspect of this drone, and you’ll be prepping yourself for the big league before long.

 - Weight1.1 lb

-There are far too many factors that go into drone purchases and drone piloting.
+There are far too many factors that go into choosing our best drone guide and drone piloting.
 We’re about to dissect every little tidbit of information you could possibly ever need, from personal safety to how to pick the best drone for your personal use.